yimpyomp/DSAT-Trimmer/README.md

     3. -o/--output: Name to save trimmed test to. *Do not include the .pdf file extension here.
 The program handles that*
     * _Example Windows Usage:_
         *  .\DSAT-Trimmer-main\dsat_trimmer.py -r responses.json -t _name of your blank DSAT_ -o _name of output pdf_
-    *  This will produce two files, the first is a PDF containing only the pages containing incorrect answers.
-The second is a text file containing the student's original answers.
+    *  The resulting PDF file will consist of two pieces, the first page will list student errors and their original answers.
+The remainder of the document will contain pages corresponding only to the missed problems.
+        * Some of the missed questions will have a statement saying that the question is worth zero points.
+Some questions are not worth any points, and at this time there is no way to retrieve the correct answer without also downloading the answer key corresponding to the test.

 ### Notes and Planned Updates
 * There is no current method in place to modify the output file to display the student's original answer.
 I will work on adding this feature as I am able to.